Redefining Technology

 C.Testing AI solutions

-How are you assessing AI's impact on operational efficiency?
+How are you measuring AI's impact on operational efficiency in energy management?

 5/6